Joe B’s going on soon. Before he does, just a quick clip of what I’d like to hear him say:

 We are also going to expand health care.
 We will move towards our goal of guaranteeing every American comprehensive, affordable health insurance, during this pandemic and into the future.

 We will reassure our allies and our enemies of who we are, and where we stand.
-And there should be no doubt about what that means.
+There should be no doubt about what that means.
 We stand with NATO.
 We stand with our allies in Asia.
-We stand with democratic societies everywhere, and with everyone who is fighting for democratic freedoms.
+We stand with democratic societies everywhere, and with everyone fighting for democratic freedoms.
 We stand for freedom of speech and freedom of religion.
 Freedom from fear.
 Freedom from want.
 And freedom from political oppression.

-For the past 100 years, these values have guided America to its place as the greatest nation in human history, and we reaffirm those values today.
+For the past 100 years, these values have guided America to its place as the greatest nation in the history of the world, and we reaffirm those values today.

-But even as we reaffirm those values abroad, we must do more to defend those values at home.
+But even as we reaffirm our values abroad, we must do more to defend those values at home.

 Defending our values also means recognizing that our criminal justice system is contaminated with systemic racism that disproportionately affects people of color, especially African Americans.
 We must have more justice in our justice system, and we will have more justice in our justice system.

+That starts with seeing each other as human beings.
 We shouldn’t be talking about “black lives” and “blue lives,” treating people as parts of large groups that we pre-judge with stereotypes.
-Instead, we should be talking to each other as individuals, as human beings.
+Instead, we should be talking to each other as individuals.
 That’s why I’ve asked former President Obama to lead a nationwide listening tour of discussions between African American and Latinx community leaders, and law enforcement leaders.
 This is not a solution to the deeply rooted problems that cripple our justice system, but it is a place to start.

 We have to work here.
 But we also have to live here.
 And that means taking better care of our environment.